Cacti/cacti/README.md

 * Autocomplete in many areas of the UI where large dropdown lists would cause a slowdown in the UI over wide area networks
 * Per file, per plugin and per host debugging
 * The ability to synchronize Graph Templates to Graphs
-* New Meta objects incuding: Site, Remote Data Collectors and Data Source Profiles
+* New Meta objects including: Site, Remote Data Collectors and Data Source Profiles

 ## Notes on Legacy Plugins